PPO plan overview

 Currently, we have three different PPO products that you'll see on member ID cards.

 • Options Federal - This product is only offered to federal employees through The Federal Employees Health Benefit Program (FEHB).
-It does not include the enhanced benefit like Access PPO, so there are no lower copays or cost shares for using the Kaiser Permanente Washington providers or pharmacies.
 This product also covers preventive dental through contracted providers.

 Please see our Identifying members page for samples of these ID cards.